HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 ## Description

 The Ingest Support team is the liaison between the Data Coordination Platform (DCP) and labs contributing data to the Human Cell Atlas (HCA).
-This team closely collaborates with each data contributor to:
+This team is:

 * Working with data contributors who are generating new data types to develop a deep understanding of their data
 * Assisting data contributors to describe their experiments in a manner that supports findability, reusability and reproducability within the DCP ecosystem